wasdi-cloud/COPLAC-Hydromet-Hazards/high_level_description/flood_event.rst

 The user specifies an area of interest and sets the start date of the flood event.
 A default observation/acquisition period is applied automatically, but it can be adjusted as needed.
 The service automatically searches pre- and post-event Sentinel-1 images with the same geometry and post-event Sentinel-2 images covering the AOI.
-The service extracts the Land Use / Land Cover (LU/LC) cover map and Water Bodies map in the same area and triggers the execution of the SAR Flood Extent Detection and Optical Flood Extent Detection for each satellite image found.
+The service extracts the Land Cover map and Water Bodies map in the same area and triggers the execution of the SAR Flood Extent Detection and Optical Flood Extent Detection for each satellite image found.
 As a result flood extent maps are generated for each observation and a maximum extent